Revolutionary-Games/Thrive/README.md

 Repository structure:
 - assets: This folder contains all the assets such as models and other binaries.
 The big files in this folder use [Git LFS](https://git-lfs.github.com/) in order to keep this repository from bloating.
 You need to have Git LFS installed to get the files.
 Some better editable versions of the assets are stored in a separate [repository](https://github.com/Revolutionary-Games/Thrive-Raw-Assets).
 - doc: Documentation files.
 Contains style guide, engine overview and other useful documentation.
-- scripts: AngelScript scripts that contain part of the codebase.
-Scripts are used for easier development and code here can then later be transferred to the C++ base for performance.
+- simulation_parameters: Contains JSON files as well as C# constants for tweaking the game.
+- scripts: Utility scripts for Thrive development
 - src: The core of the game written in C# as well as Godot scenes.
 - script: Contains the game configuration files for existing Compounds, Organelles, Biomes etc. as well as the main menu GUI files.
 - test: Contains tests that will ensure that core parts work correctly.
 These don't currently exist for the Godot version.